Seeing a Wedding at Canada Lodge and Lake

 Planning a wedding at Canada Lodge and Lake?

-If you’re planning your wedding at Canada Lodge and Lake and want photographs that reflect the reality of the day — not a pre-written script — I’d be happy to talk.
+If you’re planning wedding at Canada Lodge and Lake and looking for a wedding photographer in Cardiff who works in a documentary way, I’d be happy to talk.

 Not about poses.